Official Global Travel Advisories

 Medical services and facilities

 Good-quality medical services are available.
-Two hospitals are found on the island, one in Saint Martin and one in Sint Maarten.
-Not all doctors speak or understand English.
+There are two hospitals in Saint Martin, Hospital Center Louis Constant Fleming and Marigot Hospital.
 Payment in advance is often expected.

 Medical evacuation can be very expensive and you may need it in case of serious illness or injury.